ukparliament/sprintnotes.people/15/index.md

 * Written Q and A pages are alive and kicking and are available on our dev environment.
 * we've noticed a few things to fix including some content changes, the way tables look and issues with links
 * [Bryony](https://twitter.com/bryonywatson1?lang=en) continues to be a trooper and wrangle SPARQL queries
-* [Marttiina](https://twitter.com/marttiinak?lang=en) rand two sessions - one on findings from our a survey we ran about what types of contact MP's receive in their constituency offices
+* [Marttiina](https://twitter.com/marttiinak?lang=en) ran two sessions - one on findings from our a survey we sent out about what types of contact MP's receive in their constituency offices
-* The other afternoon was all about going through previous research to do with the contact journey which was a ton of fun and loved the intro activity!
+* The other was all about going through previous research to do with the contact journey [which was a ton of fun and loved the intro activity!](https://twitter.com/MarttiinaK/status/992080828980219906)
 * we had a fantastic retro by [Victor](https://twitter.com/_victorhwang?lang=en)
 * We moved!
 Proud residents in Richmond house now.
 Some of us may of been on a wander around the building and found a number of secret rooms.
 * Fixed [social media and names for MPs on beta](https://beta.parliament.uk/people/jlAAlWAo)